11 Sep The Importance of the Ideal Employee Profile

 • Work output matches established expectations.

-• Establishes and maintains effective working relationship with Teammates.
+• Establishes and maintains an effective working relationship with Teammates.

 • Shares information and resources with Teammates.

 • Follows instructions of Team Leader and appropriately responds to requests from others.

 • Contributes appropriate work and effort to Team performance to meet agreed upon objectives.

 - Does not hesitate to ask the Team Leader or other Team Members for assistance when needed.

 3. Job Knowledge

 • Has the appropriate level of technical, procedural knowledge and job competency.

 • Understands job procedures, methods, facts and information related to assignments.